 We believe that summer camp should be an amazing experience for children -- one that engages the senses, delights the mind, and encourages the soul.
-Our camps work to create an environment where kids can have fun and are encouraged to learn and grow in a Jewish context.
+Our camps work to create an environment where kids can have fun, develop relationships and are encouraged to learn and grow in a Jewish context.

 Being a member of the Association of Independent Jewish Camps means being committed to ongoing growth and development.
-We are engaged professionals who are interested in doing our best work all of the time, are hungry for learning, and appreciate that truly great things can happen when we work together.
+We are dedicated professionals who are interested in doing our best work all of the time, are hungry for learning, and appreciate that truly great things can happen when we collaborate.